unocss/unocss/docs/integrations/webpack.md

   ```
 :::

-If you prefer, you can have a separate config file: `unocss.config.js` or `unocss.config.ts`.
+If you prefer, you can have a separate config file: `uno.config.js` or `uno.config.ts`.

 ::: code-group
 ```ts [webpack 4]